-Simon also has a handful of excellent songs that never appeared on a studio album – ‘Slip Slidin’ Away’ and ‘Stranded in a Limousine’ first appeared on 1977’s Greatest Hits Etc., while ‘Thelma’ was an outtake from The Rhythm of the Saints that first appeared on 1993’s Paul Simon Anthology.
+Simon hasn’t been especially prolific, only releasing 13 solo albums between 1965’s The Paul Simon Songbook and 2016’s Stranger to Stranger, but this means his solo releases have been meticulously crafted and are almost all worth hearing.
+Simon also has a handful of excellent songs that never featured on a studio album – ‘Slip Slidin’ Away’ and ‘Stranded in a Limousine’ first appeared on 1977’s Greatest Hits Etc., while ‘Thelma’ was an outtake from The Rhythm of the Saints that first appeared on 1993’s Paul Simon Anthology.

-Songs From The Capeman
+#13 – Songs From The Capeman

 The soundtrack to Simon’s ill-fated Broadway musical, Songs From The Capeman tells the story of the crimes and rehabilitation of a New York gang member.
-It’s an awkward mix of doo wop and salsa, even though it’s entertaining to hear Simon swear profusely in ‘The Vampires’.
+It’s an awkward mix of doo-wop and salsa, even though it’s entertaining to hear Simon swear profusely in ‘The Vampires’.

-The Paul Simon Songbook
+#12 – The Paul Simon Songbook

-You’re The One
+#11 – You’re The One

 #10 – Still Crazy After All These Years

 I’m gonna leave you now

 And here’s the reason why

 I like to sleep with the window open